htpbe.tech — a free web service with a paid API 🔥

 Get answers to common questions about PDF authenticity checking

-HTPBE (Has This PDF Been Edited) is a free online service that helps you verify whether a PDF document has been modified or tampered with.
-Simply upload your PDF file and get an instant yes/no answer about its authenticity.
+HTPBE (Has This PDF Been Edited) is a free online service that detects whether a PDF document has been modified after it was originally created.
+Upload your PDF and get an instant result in seconds.

-Common scenarios: verifying payment confirmations from buyers, checking invoice authenticity, validating certificates and diplomas, confirming contract integrity, and detecting screenshot manipulations.
+Common scenarios: verifying payment confirmations from buyers, checking invoice integrity, validating certificates and diplomas, confirming contract integrity, and detecting document tampering.

 You don’t need technical knowledge to use HTPBE—just upload your PDF and get clear results in seconds.
 The service is completely free, requires no registration, and works with PDF files up to 10 MB.